-- · MHFG sets forth responses in the event of emergency, etc., at MHFG and entities administered by MHFG and basic policies for business continuity management in the "Basic Policy for Business Continuity Management." - MHFG establishes appropriate and effective responses as well as the framework of business continuity management and responses in the event of an emergency in the "Basic Policy for Business Continuity Management" in ordinary times in order to identify risks of an emergency and swiftly implement measures, including risk reduction measures in the event of an emergency, etc., and MHFG aims to disseminate information relating thereto across its organization. - · MHFG establishes a specialized organization assigned to matters relating to business continuity management.
+- In our Basic Policy for Business Continuity Management, MHFG sets forth response measures to be taken in the event of an emergency at MHFG and entities administered by MHFG and basic policies for business continuity management. - MHFG establishes appropriate and effective response measures as well as the framework of business continuity management and response measures in the event of an emergency in the Basic Policy for Business Continuity Management in ordinary times in order to identify risks of an emergency and swiftly implement measures, including risk reduction measures in the event of an emergency, and we aim to disseminate this information across the organization. - · MHFG has a dedicated organization in charge of business continuity management.

-"Rules and other structures for managing risk of loss," including the foregoing rules and structures, has been set forth in the "Basic Policy for Comprehensive Risk Management," "Basic Policy for Credit Risk Management," "Basic Policy for Liquidity Risk Management," "Basic Policy for Operational Risk Management," "Basic Policy for Business Continuity Management," etc.
+Rules and other structures for managing risk of loss, including the above mentioned rules and structures, have been set forth in internal policies such as our Basic Policy for Comprehensive Risk Management, Basic Policy for Credit Risk Management, Basic Policy for Market Risk Management, Basic Policy for Liquidity Risk Management, Basic Policy for Operational Risk Management, and Basic Policy for Business Continuity Management.

-• Rules and other structures for managing risk of loss of MHFG's subsidiaries
+•Rules and other structures for managing risk of loss at MHFG's subsidiaries